cskeeters/MoveIt/README.md

 The defining feature of MoveIt is that each action has multiple states.
 Press the keybinding repeatedly to cycle through the states.
 This limits the amount of keys to remember for a bit greater functionality.
 The default keybindings are made so that your hands don't move from the home row much.

-By default all keybindings require three modifiers: ^+⌥+⌘.
+By default all keybindings require two modifiers: ^+⌥.
 With these modifiers pressed, the following keys will take the listed actions.

 NOTE: This table is a bit weird but helps see the relative location of the keys.